top of page

 • We use premium databases and proprietary process to carry the valuation exercise that is readily accepted by founders and investors.

 • We also issue valuation certificates which is required under various statutes viz.
-Income Tax Act, Companies Act and FEMA.
+Income Tax Act, Companies Act and FEMA, by a Registered Valuer, Merchant Banker or Chartered Accountant.

 • We have carried out business valuation of several startups in the past.
 We have also assisted several investors (angels and VCs) to validate the valuation of startups at the time of deal evaluation.